sea-401d5-javascript/simple_modular_patterns_and_tests/README.md

-#Simple Modular and Test Patterns DUE: March 1st, 2016 by 1pm(class start)
+#Simple Modular and Test Patterns

 ##To Submit this Assignment
   * fork this repository